AGLS Board Terms of reference

 The AGLS Board’s objectives are to:

-- Establish a professional model for government lawyers, including professional standards, government legal practices and training modules.
+- establish a professional model for government lawyers and government legal practices, including professional standards and training modules

 The AGLS Board’s responsibilities are to deliver its objectives.
 This includes through action to: